Today’s modern construction techniques allow us to build huge structures in just a few months or years. For example, the Shard in London was built...

 Camille Pissarro has an interesting portfolio of paintings.
 His works are divided between cosmopolitan views of Paris and countryside views of Pontoise.
 He is an artist that easily fits in sumptuous parlors and sunny parks.
 Rainbow at Pontoise is one such painting that showcases the rural charms of the French countryside.
-It now hangs in the collection of the Kröller-Müller Museum.
+It now hangs in the collection of the Kröller-Müller Museum in Otterlo, Netherlands.

 Camille Pissarro was one of the most important Impressionist painters of his time.
 He was both a friend and mentor to many other famous artists.
 Paul Cézanne would regularly visit Pissarro in Pontoise and Vincent van Gogh regularly sought Pissarro’s mentorship.
-It was Pissarro who encouraged van Gogh to use brighter colors and bolder strokes.
-Pissarro was also one of the first admirers of van Gogh’s works.
+It was Pissarro who encouraged Van Gogh to use brighter colors and bolder strokes.
+He was also one of the first admirers of Van Gogh’s works.

 Camille Pissarro, alongside Monet, helped establish the Impressionist movement.
 He believed in capturing the fleeting moments of daily modern life.
 With the increasing intensity of industrialization, life was moving at a faster pace.
 People could now travel by train instead of carriages.
 Distances that previously took a day’s journey now shrank into just a few hours.
 Visiting the countryside became easier, more affordable, and more popular than ever.
 Camille Pissarro was not immune to the pleasures of the countryside.
 He was so affected by its pleasures, that he eventually moved to the country village of Pontoise in 1872.
 This small community on the River Oise and northwest of Paris is the setting of Rainbow at Pontoise.